$64.99 64.990000000 (ex. tax)

 Do your homework before buying an L. acidophilus supplement.
 Choose one containing high quality, well-researched strains which meet your own individual health needs, whilst also satisfying the above quality criteria.

-One of the most highly researched strains of acidophilus is Lactobacillus acidophilus NCFM®, which can be found in our supplements Every Day EXTRA and Every Day MAX, both of which satisfy the above mentioned product quality criteria.
+One of the most highly researched strains of acidophilus is Lactobacillus acidophilus NCFM®, which can be found in our supplements Every Day EXTRA and Every Day MAX, both of which satisfy the above mentioned product quality criteria2.

 Different health conditions may require different probiotic doses, so where possible take a supplement which contains a similar CFU (billions) count to that which has been used in clinical trials relating to your specific health issues.
+Experiment until you find the dosage that suits you best.

 Whilst mild symptoms may be bothersome, they are for the most part, a positive sign that the ‘friendly’ bacteria are doing their ‘job’, crowding out pathogenic strains of bacteria and competing for space on the gut wall lining.